 Do not use Postal ZIP code abbreviations when abbreviating a state name in text copy.
-Use the abbreviations accepted by the Associated Press:
+Use the abbreviations accepted by the AP:

 - Calif., Minn., Wis., S.D. (instead of CA, MN, WS, SD)

-Alaska, Hawaii, Idaho, Iowa, Maine, Ohio, Texas and Utah are never abbreviated.
+Alaska, Hawaii, Idaho, Iowa, Maine, Ohio, Texas, and Utah are never abbreviated (except in tabular matter).

 Use Postal Service state abbreviations with no periods in addresses.
+Use the plus four digits whenever possible.
+The plus four digits are required by the post office if a postage indicia is used.
 Place items in the following order: